scastlara/NewIt/README.md

 - [ ] Create CSS divs for user login box.
 - [ ] Improve padding for current (and future) divs.
 - [ ] Search box design and position (maybe centered? ykse tio xd)
+- [ ] [ OPTIONAL ] Tweak CSS and javascript to have responsive desing (so it can be used on phones).

 ### Application
 - [ ] Drop down menu to choose category (using another GET request parameter).